okTurtles/group-income/docs/Style-Guide.md

 Virtually everything in this project is [going to be converted](https://github.com/okTurtles/group-income-simple/issues/295) to SBP ("selector-based programming", see `shared/sbp.js`).

 In SBP everything works based on selectors.
 A selector is a string composed by two parts: a _domain_ and an _action_.
-For example, in `okTurtles.data/set`, the domain is `okTurtles.data` and the action is `set`.
+For example, in `'okTurtles.data/set'`, the domain is `okTurtles.data` and the action is `/set`.
 The first argument of `sbp` is always a selector you created before and the rest of the arguments are arbitrary data to be later processed by the selector.

 ```